if-dungeon/I7-Zork/README.md

 ## Release Plan
 ### Alpha
 1. full map, navigable without solving puzzles, no events, no NPCs, Inform library only
-2. add the points system and an Infocom-like presentation
+2. add the points system, the carrying capacity system and an Infocom-like presentation

 The content and number of further releases will be decided when necessary.